nortakales/vscode-daily-bullet-notes/README.md

 [] command to add vacation/sick days
 [] command to start a brand new log
 [] formatter (remove extra empty lines, format headers and boxes to correct width, set today, indenting?)
+[] "standup view" which collapses all but yesterday and today [] add tomorrow command
+[] setting to skip weekends for add tomorrow

 [] next day command
 when adding a day, submenu options: